What happens to your auto insurance discount on June 1?

-Bob Hunter of CFA says many companies are apparently planning to return to “pre” COVID rates.
+Bob Hunter of CFA says many companies are apparently planning to return to “pre-COVID-19 rates.”
 But he says that there are still about 30 percent fewer vehicles on the roadways.

+He does say there about 200 companies nationwide that sell auto insurance and so far five of the larger companies have indicated they will offer discounts into June.

 He also told us: